xcomfan/xcomfan.github.io/go/types/strings.md

 }
 ```

+## Getting length of a string

+You can get the length of a string (in bytes) using the build in `len()` function.

 ## String Slicing

 Go treats a string as *unmodifiable* sequence of bytes.
-You can assess the bytes during slicing.  ***Note:** if your string is not in ASCII accessing using bytes won't work well and you should look at the rune type.
+You can assess the bytes by slicing.  ***Note:** if your string is not in ASCII, accessing using bytes won't work well and you should look at the rune type.

 [comment]: <> (TODO: Link to rune type above when you hae that written up)

 You can slice characters and sections of a string.
-You can get the length of a string (in bytes) using the build in `len()` function.

 ```go
 package main